PrachuryyaKaushik/AWED-FiNER/README.md

-# 🌍 AWED-FiNER: Agents, Web applications, and Expert Detectors for Fine-grained Named Entity Recognition across 36 languages for 6.6 billion speakers
+# 🌍 AWED-FiNER: Agents, Web applications, and Expert Detectors for Fine-grained Named Entity Recognition across 36 Languages for 6.6 Billion Speakers

 AWED-FiNER agentic tool is a unified **Agentic AI Tool** designed to bridge the gap between global high-resource languages and vulnerable linguistic communities.
 It provides high-precision, Fine-grained Named Entity Recognition (FgNER) by routing queries to 36 specialized expert models.